-As you know, I’m reading Betty Halbreich’s Secrets Of A Fashion Therapist: What You Can Learn Behind The Dressing Room Door and writing a blog series about building my wardrobe.
-In chapter two of her book, she outlines the different types of coats you need and why you need them for a properly stocked coat closet.
+As you know, I’m reading Betty Halbreich’s Secrets Of A Fashion Therapist: What You Can Learn Behind The Dressing Room Door and writing a blog series about it.
+In chapter two of her book, she outlines the different types of coats you need and why you need them for a well-stocked coat closet.
 This is a wardrobe gap in my closet.
 I’ve been avoiding it for too long.
-Tis’ the season now for coat shopping, and it’s time for an update.
-I loathe coat shopping because it’s expensive, but I know once I make the investment I’ll be set.
-And that’s the fun part!
-Once you have what you need you can switch up your coats with other shoes, scarves, etc. in your wardrobe and a good winter coat can truly go the distance.
+I loathe coat shopping because it’s expensive.
+But, once I make the investment I’ll be set.
+That’s the best part!
+If you make wise purchasing decision and investments, they can last you a very long time.
+Once you have what you need you can mix and match your coats with different shoes, scarves, gloves, etc. that’ll really make your winter wardrobe go the distance.

 There’s Truly A Coat For Everything.

 Looking back on my walk in closet days when most of my disposable income went into my closet, I really had everything I needed.
-I remember this white puffer jacket that paired perfectly with my casual Reebok sneakers both in winter white when I didn’t feel like dressing up in the colder months.
-I had a long houndstooth dress peacoat with a shawl collar for fancy night outs, a black leather jacket, spring cropped zip jackets in multiple neutral colors, jean jackets, and a black wool zip up winter coat for every day wear.
-I was set!
+I remember this white puffer jacket that paired perfectly with my casual Reebok sneakers, and my snow boots.
+Wearing them together made me ready to tackle the cold weather and still feel stylish.
+I had a below-the-knee houndstooth peacoat with a shawl collar that covered my winter dresses for a fancy night out.
+I had a black leather, moto jacket, and spring cropped zip-up jackets in two neutral shades, a jean jackets, and a black wool zip up winter coat.
+I had a coat to wear for everything!
+Having the right coat never held me back or limited me from wearing what I wanted to wear.
 It’s my goal to get back to that place in my wardrobe where I literally have everything I need in my closet, regardless of the season, and regardless of the occasion!

 Getting Creative With Finding Temporary Coat Solutions.